control8r/midimonster-knowledge-base/source/index.rst

    If you've ever found yourself in the situation of having to connect a device speaking one protocol (for example, a MIDI keyboard) to a device speaking another one (such as a lighting desk), **MIDIMonster** can help you!

-   It provides a simple way to translate the events between all the supported protocols, just as you need it.
+   It provides a simple way to generate and translate events between all the supported protocols, just as you need it.

    This way, you can build and extend your system with the control surfaces you like, configured just the way you like them.

    Thats not all you can do with the **MIDIMonster** though - you can also dynamically generate, program, reroute and modify any signals on those protocols.
 This gives you complete freedom over your show setup.

-   For example, if you need parts of your show to run on autopilot, want to switch control of channels between consoles using simple channel logic, use your gamepad to control the pitch of your synthesizer - these are all things made possible with the **MIDIMonster** and some clever configuration and programming, :)
+   For example, if you need parts of your show to run on autopilot, want to switch control of channels between consoles, use MIDI from the drummer to beat-sync the light show, give the DJ an easy interface to switch between chasers or use your gamepad to control the pitch of your synthesizer - these are all things made possible with the **MIDIMonster** and some clever configuration and programming, :)

    **MIDIMonster** can do much more!
    Come find some examples and real usecases under ``Usecases``!